 I’ve shared posts here on the blog with tips for artwork, like these two posts: How to Choose Art for Your Home (+ Favorite Art Sources), and 10 Helpful Guidelines for Decorating Walls (more in depth on why I choose certain art and placements).

 Because it’s a question I get often, I wanted to share 3 common decorating mistakes or challenges when displaying artwork (and will show you a couple of fun art mood inspiration boards, too!).

 Of course, art is so personal and there is not a “one size fits all” rule for decorating, if you ask me.
 I’ve seen amazing gallery art walls that break all the rules and I LOVE THEM!
 I hope you find these tips helpful as guidelines, but above all, do what you love!
 Find what works in your home and makes YOU happy!

-Also in this post, don’t miss the buy one get one free art print sale and mood boards with pretty art combinations!
+Also in this post, don’t miss the mood boards with pretty art combinations!